opentensor/clm_model_tuning/README.md

 ### Configuring training parameters

 All configurable parameters are visible and documented in `conf/config.yaml`.
-The defaults are chosen for quick training and not tuned; you will need to adjust these accordingly.
+The defaults are chosen for quick training and not tuned; you will need to experiment and adjust these.

 ## Serving custom models on bittensor